The Economic Indicators The Fed Is Watching

 - Watch for any Fed-Speak for hints to lower expectations for growth.

-- Watch Durable Goods Orders which tracks purchases of big ticket items and are a good indicator for whether the next GDP report will be revised up or down.
+- Watch Durable Goods Orders which tracks purchases of big ticket items and is a good indicator for whether the next GDP report will be revised up or down.
 The last reading was -.4% recorded in January.

 Inflation for consumers and businesses are important since the Fed has a 2% inflation target.
 Inflation is measured by the CPI and the PCE shown below.